In a salvage dealer auction, you will see many cars declared unworthy by insurance companies.

 The most common type of title you’ll see at a salvage dealer auction is “repairable after damage”.
 This means that the car was involved in a collision, had fire damage, or was damaged in some other way, to the point that it could no longer be driven.
 However, it was still able to be repaired – it just wasn’t economically sound for the insurance company to do so.
 Instead, they paid a smaller amount to reimburse the owner, and sold the car off as salvage.
-If the car had been totally unable to be repaired, it would have been “totaled” by the insurance company instead.
+If the car can’t be repaired, it is “totaled” by the insurance company instead.

 Knowledge Helps You Make Better Deals

 Now that you know all the types of salvage titles you might see at a salvage dealer auction, you’ll be more prepared to make great deals.
 In general, stolen vehicles, minor hail damage, and even “repairable after damage” cars can make great deals.
 Be careful with flood or fire damage vehicles; those electrical problems can be tough to fix and maintain your profit margin.
 Finding great deals on salvage cars is easy when you’re able to shop at your own convenience online.
 Explore our vehicle Auctions, as well as finding more information about how these auctions work.